Armstrong Academic Journals

 Analecta is the official Literary and Fine Arts Journal at The University of Texas at Austin.
 Analecta features a manifold collection of poetry, prose (both essays and fiction), dramatic works and visual arts.
-Accepting submissions beginning in late September, and dealine is December 16th.
+The submission period runs annually from October to December.

 University of California: Riverside's annual art & lit publication, run by UCR undergraduates.
 Rolling submission, but to be considered for their current working issue, submissions need to be in by the end of January.

 History Matters: an Undergraduate Journal of Historical Research is an electronic journal published annually by the department of history at Appalachian State University.
-Deadline: there is currently no updated submission deadline.
+Check again soon for an updated submission deadline.

 The Vanderbilt Historical Review is a student run, undergraduate history journal.
 The Review strives to provide a forum that is dedicated to facilitating dialogue on topics relating to history and historiography.
 Working closely with the history honor society, Phi Alpha Theta, we showcase the exceptional work of students through our academic journal and shorter articles on our blog.
-Currently accepting submissions for their Spring 2017 issue with a deadline of January 20, 2017.
-For more information about submissions click here.
+The submission deadline for the Fall 2017 issue is September 30th, 2017.

 Criminal Justice, Society and Political Science